pcardotatgit/lab_simulator-001/README.md

 	git clone https://github.com/pcardotatgit/lab_simulator-001.git

-### Go to the code subfolder
+### Step 3.
+Go to the code subfolder

 Once the code unzipped into your laptop, then Go to the **code** subfolder.

 	cd lab_simulator-001-main\code

-### Quick Start only for Windows User
+### Step 4a.
+Quick Start only for Windows Users

 This section is only for windows users.
-In order to make installation steps easier some batch file had been prepared for you.
+In order to make installation steps easier some batch files had been prepared for you.
 You just have to run them one after the other.

 You must have a CMD console openned into your code folder :